yagnadeepxo/challenge/full-stack-challenge/README.md

      └── package.json
      ```
 3. **Blockchain Interaction:**
-   - Use web3.js or ethers.js to interact with the blockchain and fetch real-time data.
+   - Use web3.js or ethers.js or wagmi to interact with the blockchain and fetch real-time data.
-4. **No Database:**
+4. **Database:**
-   - Fetch all data directly from external APIs and the blockchain.
+Use Prisma to log all API calls to a database in a non-blocking way.
+Define the Prisma schema for logging API calls:

+- Logger Model must contain the endpoint used, the timestamp (createdAt) and the method ("GET", "POST", etc.)
+- The logger MUST BE CALLED IN THE CLIENT, NOT IN THE SERVER (as illustrated in the data fetching portion)

 ### Instructions
 1. **Setup:**